takeiteasy/graphics/README.md

 On OSX you'll have to link Cocoa framework ```-framework Cocoa``` and include the ```-x objective-c -fno-objc-arc``` flags.
 If you're using OpenGL backend ```-framework OpenGL``` and ```-framework Metal -framework MetalKit``` for Metal.
 Also, if you're using XCode you'll also have to disable modules in the build settings, becuase modules imports curses with stdio for some reason.

-OSX 10.13 changed something and CoreGraphics isn't working like it used to, so if you're using 10.13 Metal is now the default rending library, so see above.
+NOTE: On OSX 10.13, something changed and CoreGraphics isn't working like it used to.
+So if you're using 10.13 Metal is now the default rending backend.
+See above.

 On Linux you'll have to link libX11 and libm ```-lX11 -lm```, and if you're using the OpenGL backend include ```-ld -lGL```. **NOTE**: X11 can't automatically strech stuff being rendered like ```StretchDIBits``` and ```CGContextDrawImage``` can - so resizing the window is disabled (_until I can find a solution_) unless you're using the OpenGL backend.